aleziuzzz123/Viralyzaier2/README.md

     -   `CREATOMATE_TEMPLATE_916_ID`: Paste your **9:16 Vertical** template ID.
     -   `CREATOMATE_TEMPLATE_11_ID`: Paste your **1:1 Square** template ID.

-**Remember to complete the Final Checklist at the top after setting these!**
+## 4. GitHub & Supabase: Set Up Automated Deployment

+To fix the "Deployment Mismatch" error, you must deploy the latest version of your Supabase functions.
+This GitHub Action does it for you automatically and securely.

+1.  **Create a Supabase Access Token:**
+    -   Go to your Supabase Account -> [Access Tokens](https://supabase.com/dashboard/account/tokens).
+    -   Generate a new token with a descriptive name (e.g., "GitHub Actions Deploy") and copy it.

+2.  **Get Your Supabase Project ID:**
+    -   Go to your Supabase project's **Settings** -> **General**.
+    -   Copy the **Project ID**.

+3.  **Add GitHub Secrets:**
+    -   In your GitHub repository, go to **Settings** -> **Secrets and variables** -> **Actions**.
+    -   Click **"New repository secret"** and create two secrets:
+        -   `SUPABASE_ACCESS_TOKEN`: Paste your Supabase Access Token.
+        -   `SUPABASE_PROJECT_ID`: Paste your Supabase Project ID.

+4.  **Trigger the Deployment:**
+    -   Commit and push any change to your `main` branch (or just push the new `.github/workflows/deploy.yml` file).
+    -   Go to the **Actions** tab in your GitHub repository.
+You should see the "Deploy Supabase Functions" workflow running.
+    -   Once it completes successfully, your functions will be up to date.

 ---

 ## Troubleshooting

--   **Error: "Missing one or more secrets..."**
-    -   This means you haven't set all four `CREATOMATE_...` secrets in Supabase for the function.
-    -   **Solution:** You forgot to click **"Redeploy"** after setting the secrets.

 -   **Error: "404 Not Found" or "The template with ID '...' was not found"**
-    -   You have already redeployed, but the error persists.
-This means there is a mistake in your secret values.
+    -   This means there is a mistake in your secret values.
 The function is running, but Creatomate is rejecting your keys.
     -   **Solution:**
         1.  **Check for Typos:** Carefully re-copy and re-paste your `CREATOMATE_API_KEY` and all three `CREATOMATE_TEMPLATE_*_ID` values into Supabase.
-Make sure there are no extra spaces or invisible characters at the beginning or end.
+Make sure there are no extra spaces.
         2.  **Check Project Mismatch (Most Common Cause):** Confirm that the API Key and all three Template IDs come from the **EXACT SAME** project in Creatomate.
 An API key from "Project A" cannot access templates in "Project B".
-        3.  **Redeploy the function again** after you have verified your secrets.
+        3.  **Trigger the GitHub Action again** by pushing a small change to a file.
 The function's error message will now give you detailed debug info to help you find the mismatch.